Kanarath/Sock_Spy/README.md

 ## 🧭 Ethical Use Policy

 Sock Spy is intended strictly for educational and awareness purposes.
-Users must adhere to the guidelines outlined in our [Ethical Use Policy](ethical_use_policy.txt).
+Users must adhere to the guidelines outlined in our [Ethical Use Policy](ethical_use_policy.txt) also at your disposal there are the [Terms of use](terms_of_use.txt).

 By using this tool, you agree to comply with these terms.
 If you do not agree, you are prohibited from using Sock Spy.